- weasel (n.)

 - weather (v.)

 - "come through safely," 1650s, from weather (n.).
 The notion is of a ship riding out a storm.
 Sense of "wear away by exposure" is from 1757.
 Related: Weathered; weathering.
 Old English verb wederian meant "exhibit a change of weather."

 - weather (n.)

-- Old English weder "air, sky; breeze, storm, tempest," from Proto-Germanic *wedram "wind, weather" (cognates: Old Saxon wedar, Old Norse veðr, Old Frisian, Middle Dutch, Dutch weder, Old High German wetar, German Wetter "storm, wind, weather"), from PIE *we-dhro-, "weather" (cognates: Lithuanian vetra "storm," Old Church Slavonic vedro "good weather"), from root *we- "to blow" (see wind (n.1)).
+- Old English weder "air, sky; breeze, storm, tempest," from Proto-Germanic *wedram "wind, weather" (source also of Old Saxon wedar, Old Norse veðr, Old Frisian, Middle Dutch, Dutch weder, Old High German wetar, German Wetter "storm, wind, weather"), from PIE *we-dhro-, "weather" (source also of Lithuanian vetra "storm," Old Church Slavonic vedro "good weather"), from root *we- "to blow" (see wind (n.1)).
 Alteration of -d- to -th- begins late 15c., though such pronunciation may be older (see father (n.)).